m0dhp/rpidatv/README.md

 ./install.sh fr
 ```

-- When it has finished, accept the reboot offered or type "sudo reboot now", log in again and the console menu should be displayed.
+- When it has finished, accept the reboot offered or type "sudo reboot now".
+After restart, the Touchscreen should display a BATC Logo and the Pi's IP Address; log in again and the console menu should be displayed on your PC.
 If not, you can start the software by typing:

 ```sh
 /home/pi/rpidatv/scripts/menu.sh menu
 ```

-When you reboot and log-in on the computer, the BATC logo should display on the Waveshare touchscreen and the Console Menu should be displayed on the computer.
-You do not need to load any touchscreen drivers - if the touchscreen does not work try powering off and on again.
+Note that you do not need to load any touchscreen drivers - if the touchscreen does not work try powering off and on again.
 If your touchscreen appears as if the touch sense is 90 degrees out, try selecting the TonTec display in the Setup menu.
+If the colours seem wrong, try selecting the Waveshare Type B display and rebooting.

-I succeeded in generating a direct RF output (from GPIO pin 32) on 437 MHz at 333KS using the on-board camera as the source; direct RF output does not work reliably at higher SRs.
+After initial installation, the RPi is configured to generate a direct RF output (from GPIO pin 32) on 437 MHz at 333KS using the on-board camera as the source (when selected to transmit); direct RF output does not work reliably at higher SRs.

 Advanced notes:  To load the development and staging versions, use the following lines:
 ```sh